tembo-io/website/blog/2023-09-14-four-types-of-extensions/index.md

 ## Dear experts, tell me how I'm wrong (seriously!)

 I'm serious that I want you to tell me where this is incorrect!
-If you're a Postgres extensions expert, or maybe just know a thing or two about extensions that seems to conflict with something in this blog, please reach out on X [@sjmiller609](https://twitter.com/sjmiller609) and tell me what you think, even if it's just minor correction or subjective information.
-I hope we can help make a simple and comprehensive explaination of what it takes to get extensions turned on.
+If you're a Postgres extensions expert, or maybe just know a thing or two about extensions that seems to conflict with something in this blog, please reach out on X [@sjmiller609](https://twitter.com/sjmiller609) and let me know.
+Even if it's just minor correction or subjective information, I'd love to hear from you.
+I hope we can help make a simple and comprehensive explanation of what it takes to get extensions turned on.

 Another way to contribute is to click the "Edit this page" link below, and suggest changes.
 I will happily accept improvements to this blog.